rlucas7/rlucas7.github.io/_posts/2025-04-26-code-critique-via-ai.md

 this feature, the ones I'm aware of are [gitlab](https://docs.gitlab.com/api/suggestions/) and newer versions of [Gerrit](https://gerrit-review.googlesource.com/Documentation/user-suggest-edits.html).
-Probably other tools do or can be hacked to make this work if they don't already support.
+Probably other tools support this interaction too  or can be hacked to make this work if they don't already support.

 Ok so you can manually select a portion of a pull request/change set and make a suggestion of how you think the selected code should be (re)written.